 Benson had an interesting background.
 As a young man, he had ghostly interests and was the founder of the Cambridge Ghost Society formed in 1851.
-Henry James’s famous novel ‘The Taming of the Shrew’ is said to have been based on a story that Benson told him about the ghosts of evil servants who tried to lure young children to their deaths.
+Henry James’s famous novel ‘The Turn of the Screw’ is said to have been based on a story that Benson told him about the ghosts of evil servants who tried to lure young children to their deaths.

 Benson was also the founder of the Church of England Purity Society, an organisation which later merged with the philanthropic White Cross Army.

 A biography of Benson’s wife, Mary Benson, compiled via her letters, was published in 2011.
 One of these letters describes Benson as having ‘a life of relentless success’.